Assassin Snails are very useful to all aquarists who keep so many types of Snails in their tanks.

 Things like poops, urine, dead animals, etc could help to breed or develop these chemicals which are unhealthy for our animals.

-So, if your Assassin Snails are dying, especially periodically, then you might have to test your water and if you find any chemicals in it, try to do a change of water.
+So, if your Assassin Snails are dying, especially periodically, then you might have to test your water and if you find any chemicals in it, try to change of water.

 Chemicals like copper could kill any snail by weakening its shell, no matter how hardy the snail might seem to be.